 - Bandage scissors

 - Antimicrobial spray (link to Vetericyn Spray)

 When all of your supplies are ready to go, you can promptly and easily treat minor pet wounds.

 #4 Clean the Wound

 Once the bleeding has stopped, it’s time to clean the wound.
-Proper wound cleaning can help prevent an infection from developing and speed up the healing process considerably.
+It’s important to know how to clean a dog wound properly so that you can help prevent an infection from developing and speed up the healing process considerably.

 Here are a few steps you may need to take to clean the wound completely: